 Diabetes is a complex disease that affects the whole family and there’s much to learn.
 Whether you're a parent, sibling or other family member, your support and understanding can make all the difference in how well a diabetic child copes with this challenging disease.
 At Westchester Health, our diabetes care team provides information and resources to help every child and every family adjust to life with diabetes.

-These specialists work closely with your child’s pediatrician and other specialists to coordinate and implement a total treatment plan that is customized for your child’s specific condition to achieve the best possible outcome.
+This specialist works closely with your child’s pediatrician and other specialists to coordinate and implement a total treatment plan that is customized for your child’s specific condition to achieve the best possible outcome.
 This multidisciplinary team stays in close contact with you and your child throughout the course of his/her treatment, ensuring the highest level of clinical care.
 The team also provides you with important education regarding lifestyle changes you and your child can make to manage his/her endocrine disorder.

 A full life, living with diabetes